pycontribs/pyrax/docs/cloud_servers.md

 ## Resizing a Server
 Resizing a server is the process of changing the amount of resources allocated to the server.
 In Cloud Servers terms, it means changing the Flavor of the server: that is, changing the RAM and disk space allocated to that server.

 Resizing is a multi-step process.
 First, determine the desired `Flavor` to which the server is to be resized.
 Then call the `resize()` method on the server, passing in the ID of the desired `Flavor`.
-The server's status will then be set to "RESIZE".
+The server's status is then set to "RESIZE".

     cs = pyrax.cloudservers
     server = cs.servers.get(id_of_server)
     server.resize(new_flavor_ID)

-On the host, a new server instance with the new flavor size will be created based on your existing server.
-When it is ready, the ID, name, networking, and so forth for the current server instance will be transferred to the new instance.
-At that point, `get(ID)` will return the new instance, and it will have a status of "VERIFY_RESIZE".
-Now you will need to determine if the resize was successful, and that the server is functioning properly.
+On the host, a new server instance with the new flavor size is created based on your existing server.
+When it is ready, the ID, name, networking, and so forth for the current server instance is transferred to the new instance.
+At that point, `get(ID)` returns the new instance, and it has a status of "VERIFY_RESIZE".
+Now you need to determine if the resize was successful, and that the server is functioning properly.
 If all is well, call:

     server.confirm_resize()

-and the old instance will be deleted, and the new server's status will be set to "ACTIVE".
+and the old instance is then deleted, and the new server's status is set to "ACTIVE".
 However, if there are any problems with the new server, call:

     server.revert_resize()

 to restore the original server, and delete the resized version.

 ## Resetting a Server's State
 Occasionally a server gets "stuck" in a particular state when a process fails or otherwise gets interrupted.
-For example, if you called `server.create_image("image_name")`, but something went wrong during the process, you can delete the bad image, but the server's state will still be stuck in `task_state image_snapshot`, and you will not be able to perform actions with that server, such as creating another image.
+For example, if you called `server.create_image("image_name")`, but something went wrong during the process, you can delete the bad image, but the server's state is still stuck in `task_state image_snapshot`, and you cannot perform actions with that server, such as creating another image.
 If you ever find one of your servers in this state, you can use the following command to reset its state back to "ACTIVE":

     cs.servers.reset_state("ACTIVE")